w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 *Long Tail* refers to the concept where a large number of niche products collectively generate more sales than a few bestsellers.

-- Ecommerces such as Amazon stock a vast array of products that traditional retailers wouldn't carry due to space constraints.
+- E-commerce sites such as Amazon stock a vast array of products that traditional retailers wouldn't carry due to space constraints.
 - The Long Tail phenomenon is directly related to skewed distributions, specifically a type of right-skewed distribution

 ![](./img/datapreprocessing/imputation_100.svg)